Southern Asia 1941: Anglo–Iraqi War

 9 May 1941 Tokyo Peace Treaty▲

 The Kingdom of Thailand signs a formal peace treaty with Vichy France in Tokyo, Japan, bringing an end to the Franco-Thai War.
 By the terms of the treaty, the Vichy French agree to cede the French Indochinese provinces of Battambang, Pailin, Siem Reap, Banteay Meanchay, Oddar Meanchey, Preah Vihear, and Xaignabouli to Thailand.

 20 May–1 Jun 1941 Battle of Crete▲

-On the morning of 20 May 1941, Germany begins an airborne invasion of the island of Crete - where Greek and Allied forces have gathered following the German conquest of mainland Greece.
-The battle sees the first mass use of paratroops, with German Fallschirmjäger seizing control of Maleme airfield on 21 May despite suffering heavy casualties.
-Forced south in the face of German reinforcements, the Allies evacuate the island on 28 May - 1 June.
+On the morning of 20 May 1941, Germany began an airborne invasion of the island of Crete—where Greek and Allied forces had gathered following the German conquest of mainland Greece.
+The battle saw the first mass use of paratroops, with German Fallschirmjäger seizing control of Maleme airfield on 21 May despite suffering heavy casualties.
+Forced south in the face of German reinforcements, the Allies evacuated the island on 28 May–1 June.